Patrick Mahomes, Chiefs hold on to beat Jets 23-20 with Taylor Swift, Aaron Rodgers watching

 The Jets got on the scoreboard early in the second quarter when Chiefs right tackle Jawaan Taylor was called for a facemask penalty on Bryce Huff in the end zone, resulting in a safety.

-The play seemed to breathe some life into New York’s struggling offense as Wilson marched the Jets down the field, helped by a 39-yard toss to Allen Lazard.
-The drive stalled, though, when Tyler Conklin couldn’t scoop a low throw in the end zone and the Jets settled for a 31-yard field goal by Greg Zuerlein that made it 17-5.
+The play seemed to breathe some life into New York’s offense and Greg Zuerlein’s 31-yard field goal made it 17-5.

-Ashtyn Davis intercepted Mahomes’ throw to Gray to open the Chiefs’ next possession, giving the Jets the ball back at Kansas City’s 41.
-And New York took advantage.
+Ashtyn Davis intercepted Mahomes’ throw to Gray to open the Chiefs’ next possession, and New York took advantage.

 After Randall Cobb extended the drive by reaching out for a first down on third-and-5 to the 19, wide receiver Xavier Gipson gained 14 yards on an end-around to put the ball at the 5.
 Two plays later, Wilson found C.J.
-Uzomah in the top right corner of the end zone for a 1-yard TD to cut the Jets’ deficit to 17-12 with 6:26 left in the half.
+Uzomah for a 1-yard TD to cut the Jets’ deficit to 17-12 with 6:26 left in the half.

 Butker’s 37-yarder made it 20-12 with 2:15 remaining in the second quarter.